-Santa Barbara County is at the D2 Drought level of Severe, which warrants the reratification of the Local Emergency Caused by Drought Conditions.
+Santa Barbara County is at the D2 Drought level of Severe, which warrants the re-ratification of the Local Emergency Caused by Drought Conditions.
 The County Office of Emergency Management (OEM) is currently at a level one activation.
-OEM continues to monitor conditions and coordinate County communication and outreach plans with all stakeholder agencies to support the County Drought Task Force (DTF).
+OEM continues to conditions and coordinate monitor County communication and outreach plans with all stakeholder agencies to support the County Drought Task Force (DTF).
+The DTF reconvened on October 18, 2018 to attain updates and to identify potential plans for drought response, recovery, and mitigation from the local water purveyors.

-As of October 8, 2018 the capacity of Lake Cachuma is 31.5% (from a low of near 7%) with 60,968 acre-feet.
+As of November 9, 2018 the capacity of Lake Cachuma is 30.8% (from a low of near 7%) with 59,581 acrefeet.
 This is below the capacity in January 2014 when the County Board of Supervisors first proclaimed a drought emergency.
-As the water capacity in Lake Cachuma continues to drop it will be necessary to once again place an emergency pumping barge in Lake Cachuma because the water level will fall below the level needed for the water to flow unassisted into Tecolote Tunnel and the South Coast distribution system.
+As the water capacity in Lake Cachuma continues to drop it will be necessary to once again place an emergency pumping barge in Lake Cachuma as the water level will fall below the level needed for the water to flow unassisted into Tecolote Tunnel and the South Coast distribution system.
 The current projection is that the barge will be needed in 2019.

-Meanwhile, Gibraltar Reservoir (City of Santa Barbara's reservoir) is now at 69.3% capacity, with 2,989 acre-feet.
-Jameson Reservoir (Montecito Water District reservoir) is at 56.8% capacity, with 2,921 acre-feet.
+Meanwhile, Gibraltar Reservoir (City of Santa Barbara's reservoir) is now at 63.8% capacity, with 2,752 acre-feet.
+Jameson Reservoir (Montecito Water District reservoir) is at 55.9% capacity, with 2,873 acre-feet.